Sustainable-Sanitation-Alliance/newsbox/README.md

 + understand the basic structure of the RSS
 + add useful elements to the feed using the configuration file
 + how to design your feed according to our guidelines and examples
-+ create your own feed for
++ how to participate and create your own feed

 # Integration of the feed